The Relational Perspective

 The winged angels are now holding a sealed flask (a common symbol in alchemy of the container in which the work is conducted).
 The flask holds Neptune, with two children bearing Sun and Moon symbols.
 These are said to depict the spiritual forces at work on the subject (the individual or couple in psychotherapy).

-Below, in the earthly realm, the alchemical couple (the therapy duo, in our case!) tend the furnace of the work, the male alchemist on the left and the female alchemistic on the right.
+Below, in the earthly realm, the alchemical couple tend the furnace of the work, the male alchemist on the left and the female alchemistic on the right.
 As Adam McLean* says:

 One interpretation of this would be that these two figures, the male and female partners, are in fact parts of the individual soul of the alchemist undertaking the work.
 However, equally valid is the viewpoint that the Great Work cannot be achieved except by such a partnership of the alchemist and his Soror Mystica.
 The idea of the Mystical Marriage and the Chemical Marriage is an important element in the esoteric alchemical tradition.

-To us, this is archetypal evidence of what we already experience in the room when working with couples – having two therapists, themselves a couple, offers strengths to the couple in therapy; both at levels that are easy to pinpoint (balance, strong support) but also at levels that go deep into the unconscious of all the people in the room, and deep into the roots of our culture.
+To us, this is archetypal evidence of what we already experience in the room when working with couples – the therapist can access parts of their soul at levels that go deep into their own unconscious and into that of the couple clients in the room.

 *Adam McLean’s A Commentary on the Mutus Liber (Hermetic Research Series) is a good introduction to this work.